resolve109/study-aws-sa/aws-study-guide.md

   - NAT instances require more management and manual intervention for high availability and scaling
   - A VPC can only have one internet gateway attached at any time
   - Egress-only internet gateways are specifically designed for outbound-only IPv6 traffic, not for IPv4 traffic
+  - For multi-AZ redundancy, it's recommended to create NAT gateways in each public subnet and configure private subnet route tables to forward traffic to the NAT gateway in the same AZ
+  - This approach maintains high availability by ensuring if one AZ becomes unavailable, the other AZs can still provide internet access for EC2 instances
 - **Security Groups**:
   - For bastion host setups, the security group of the bastion host should only allow inbound access from the external IP range of the company
   - For application instances in private subnets, the security group should allow inbound SSH access only from the private IP address of the bastion host